Skip to content

 Continued training of a pre-trained LLM (OpenAI GPT, Anthropic Claude, Google Gemini) on a custom dataset for a narrow task, tone, or domain.

-Related reading:Computer vision for business 2026: how machines learn to see and where it pays back · Velvetum automation fork 2026: how to choose between off-the-shelf CRM/ERP and custom development
+Related reading:Computer vision for business 2026: how machines learn to see and where it pays back · Off-the-shelf CRM/ERP vs custom development: how to choose in 2026

 Ways to frame a task for an LLM (ChatGPT, Claude, Gemini) — zero-shot with no examples, few-shot with two to five correct answers shown inline in the prompt.